Tom Wicker

 Thomas Grey Wicker (June 18, 1926 – November 25, 2011) was an American journalist.
-He was a political reporter and columnist for The New York Times.
+He was best known as a political reporter and columnist for The New York Times for nearly three decades.

+Besides writing non-fiction books about U.S. presidential history and race relations, he wrote ten novels, including mysteries and political thrillers.

-Background and education
+Early life and education

-Wicker was born on June 18, 1926 in Hamlet, North Carolina to Delancey David, a railroad freight conductor, and Esta Cameron Wicker.
+Wicker was born on June 18, 1926, in Hamlet, North Carolina, to Delancey David, a railroad freight conductor, and Esta Cameron Wicker.
 He served in the Navy in World War II.
-Wicker was a 1948 graduate of the University of North Carolina.
-He won a Nieman Fellowship at Harvard University in 1957.
+He was a 1948 graduate of the University of North Carolina.
+In 1957, Wicker won a Nieman Fellowship at Harvard University.
 In 1993, he returned to Harvard, where he was a fellow at Harvard Kennedy School.

 Career

 The New York Times

-Wicker began working in professional journalism in 1949, as editor of the small-town Sandhill Citizen in Aberdeen, North Carolina.
+Wicker began his journalism career in 1949, first serving as editor of the small-town Sandhill Citizen in Aberdeen, North Carolina.
 He eventually worked for other newspapers, including The Winston-Salem Journal and The Nashville Tennessean.
 By the early 1960s, he had joined The New York Times.
-At the Times, he became well known as a political reporter; among other accomplishments, he wrote the paper's November 23, 1963 lead story of the assassination of President Kennedy, having ridden in a press bus in the Dallas motorcade that accompanied Kennedy.
+On the day of President Kennedy's assassination in November 1963, Wicker was a relatively unknown White House correspondent in Dallas.
+But he quickly vaulted to national prominence when he wrote The New York Times lead story the following morning, after having ridden in a press bus in the motorcade that accompanied Kennedy.
+In September 1964, Wicker was named Washington bureau chief for the Times upon the recommendation of his boss and mentor James Reston.

 Wicker was a shrewd observer of the Washington, D.C. scene.
-In that capacity, his influential "In The Nation" column ran in the Times from 1966 through his retirement in 1991.
-In an exit-interview Q & A with fellow Times reporter R. W. Apple, he reflected on one primary lesson of his years in the capital.
-Apple asked whether Wicker had "any heroes" in political life.
+In that capacity, his influential "In the Nation" column ran in the Times from 1966 through his retirement at the end of 1991.
+In a final Q & A interview with fellow Times reporter R. W. Apple, Wicker reflected on lessons he had learned during his years covering Washington.
+He was asked whether he had any "heroes" in political life: